 New treatments may help those with advanced breast cancer live longer

-As of January 2023, the number of women in the United States with a history of invasive breast cancer is estimated to be 3.1 million and is expected to increase by 12% to 4 million in 2024, according to the American Cancer Society.
+As of January 2023, the number of women in the United States with a history of invasive breast cancer is estimated to be 3.1 million and is expected to continue to increase, according to the American Cancer Society.

 Breast cancer is highly treatable when caught at the early stages -- there is a 99% five-year survival rate when the cancer is found only in the breast tissue.
 However, as soon as the cancer spreads to lymph nodes under the arm or to nearby tissues (regional stage), the 5-year survival rate drops to 85%, and once it spreads to other lymph nodes or body parts, (distant stage or metastatic cancer) the 5-year survival rate falls to as low as 27%.
 These figures suggest there is a significant need for more effective treatments for this deadly cancer.